jalvarez212/ethnotary/readme.md

 - **Web3-Enabled Browser** Web3-Enabled Browser: Use a browser with Web3 capabilities.
 - **ethnotary Smart Contract Address** If you do not have a contract address, you can create one on the wizard page.
 - **Etherscan API Key** Get a free API key at Etherscan.
-- **RPC Provider URL** Get a free RPC provider API key at Infura or use another provider.
+- **RPC Provider API Key** Get a free RPC provider API key at Infura or use another provider.
 - **Python 3.x** (Only if running locally): [Download and install Python](https://www.python.org/downloads/) if it's not already installed.